 Payouts are payments originated by businesses and destined for recipients.
 Types of payouts include payroll, freelance/contractor payments, gaming winnings, supplier payments, tax refunds, and other types of disbursements.

 Paying out is as mission-critical as accepting payments, but payouts reliant on traditional payment rails and currencies are often expensive, opaque, and slow.
 OpenNode's bitcoin payouts deliver material benefits to payout platforms/originators and recipients.

 OpenNode provides businesses with a compliant, simple, automated, and cost-effective way to initiate secure, near-instant Bitcoin Payouts to recipients around the world.

 Requirements & Activation

-In order to be able to send Bitcoin Payouts using OpenNode, businesses must complete KYB/KYC.
-Additionally, if funding BTC Payouts with local currency, businesses must:
+In order to be able to send bitcoin payouts using OpenNode, businesses must complete KYB/KYC.
+Additionally, if funding bitcoin payouts with local currency, businesses must: